-Last week, I wrote a post called 10 Things the Mainstream is Right About Natural Health.
+I wrote a post called 10 Things the Mainstream is Right About Natural Health.
 I’m no lover of the mainstream, but credit where credit is due and all.
 Plus, it sometimes frustrates me to see some myths passed around in the ‘alternative’ world.
-Some of those not-very-true and kind of “out there” ideas are why the mainstream doesn’t trust natural health or anyone who believes in it.
+Some of those not-very-true and “kind-of-out there” ideas are why or how the mainstream discredits natural health or anyone who believes in it.

 The mainstream generally believes that all supplements are useless.